DECLARE FILTER

 - The possibility to indicate the blob types with their mnemonics instead of numbers was added in Firebird 2.
 The

-mnemonic for subtype 0 was also added in Firebird 2.
+binarymnemonic for subtype 0 was also added in Firebird 2.
 The predefined mnemonics are case-insensitive.

 Example

-declare filter Funnel input_type blr output_type text entry_point 'blr2asc' module_name 'myfilterlib'
+input_type blr output_type text

-User-defined mnemonics: If you want to define mnemonics for your own blob subtypes, you can add them to the RDB$TYPES
+User-defined mnemonics: If you want to define mnemonics for your own blob subtypes, you can add them to the RDB$TYPES system table as shown below.
+Once committed, the mnemonics can be used in subsequent filter declarations.

-insert into rdb$types (rdb$field_name, rdb$type, rdb$type_name) values ('RDB$FIELD_SUB_TYPE', -33, 'MIDI')
+insert into rdb$types (rdb$field_name, rdb$type, rdb$type_name)

-.
+The value for rdb$field_name must always be 'RDB$FIELD_SUB_TYPE'.
 If you define your mnemonics in all-uppercase, you can use them case-insensitively and unquoted in your filter declarations.

 See also: